dibakash/IITM-PDSA/additional_concepts/bitwise_operations.md

 2. Compactness:

    Bitwise operations can be used to perform multiple operations at once.
 For example, the following C++ code uses bitwise operations to set and clear certain bits in a number, without affecting the other bits.
 To set a bit we use the OR operation, which sets a bit to 1 if either operand's bit is 1.
-To clear a bit we use the AND operation with NOT operator, which sets a bit to 0 if either operand's bit is 0.
+To clear a bit we use the AND operation with the NOT operator, which sets a bit to 0 if either operand's bit is 0.

    ```
    unsigned int flags = 0;